'A total disgrace:' Louisiana lawmakers weigh in on New York's conviction of ex-president Trump

 Today is a shameful day in American history.
 Democrats cheered as they convicted the leader of the opposing party on ridiculous charges, predicated on the testimony of a disbarred, convicted felon.
 This was a purely political…

-Rep. Julia Letlow, R-Monroe, said the trial was a political move, not a legal.
+Rep. Julia Letlow, R-Monroe, said the trial was a political move, not a legal one.

 "It was clear from the beginning that this trial was about politics, not facts or the rule of law.
 Ultimately, the voters themselves will be able to deliver the final verdict on November 5," she said in a tweet.